IRS Form 6251 Instructions

 • Biofuel producer credit and biodiesel and renewable diesel fuels credit

-• Mortgage interest deducted on Schedule A on a non-primary residence
+• Mortgage interest deducted on Schedule A on a non-primary residence, such as a vacation home

 • Net qualified disaster loss